External Payment Types

 if (room == null && cardTrack == null)

-throw new PaymentActionFailedException("No data entered.");
+throw new PaymentActionFailedException("No data was entered.");

 var order = PluginContext.Operations.TryGetOrderById(orderId.Value);